Month: August 2010

 • The Amazing Wooden Mirror

-Thomas Davie: The concept is simple but formidably clever: a tiny camera gathers light and shape data, before sending it to a computer that processes it and uses hundreds of tiny electric motors to shift the wood blocks into the image in front of the device.
-Subtle gradations of shade are achieved by both the […]
+The concept is simple but formidably clever: a tiny camera gathers light and shape data, before sending it to a computer that processes it and uses hundreds of tiny electric motors to shift the wood blocks into the image in front of the device.
+Subtle gradations of shade are achieved by both the natural grain of the wood and the angle at which they are displayed, casting shadow if necessary.

 • Apple’s TV Rentals May Offer Month’s Worth Of Shows For $1